llicour/manawa--cicd-workshop/node/README.md

 * Create a project in Manawa and a Manawa build config

-> Please name your project like this: devweek-<your_ldap>-hello-world-node (e.g. 'devweek-2000xxxx-hello-world-node)
+> Please name your project like this: devweek-<your_ldap_username>-hello-world-node (e.g. 'devweek-2000xxxx-hello-world-node)

 ```
 oc login -u <CLUSTER_USERNAME> -p <CLUSTER_PASSWORD> <CLUSTER_URL>